The Cambridge Structural Database (CSD) is a highly curated and comprehensive resource.

 CSD Refcode XOPCAJ (DOI 10.5517/ccdc.csd.cc20vdhs) the million structure added to the CSD

 Individual structures in the CSD can be viewed and retrieved using the CCDC’s free Access Structures service.
 Through Access Structures you can view the data-sets in both 2D and 3D, see some basic information about the structures and download individual deposited data-sets.
-More advanced curated information as well as advanced search, analysis and visualisation of the CSD is available through the CSD System and our more advanced CSD-Enterprise suites.
+More advanced curated information as well as advanced search, analysis and visualisation of the CSD is available through the CSD-Core and our more advanced CSD-Enterprise suites.